vHeemstra/imagemin-avifenc/readme.md

 Type: `object`<br>
 Default: `null`

-Array or object containing codec-specific values or key/value pairs to pass directly to the codec.<br>
+Object containing codec-specific key/value pairs to pass directly to the codec.<br>
 For `aom` these can be:
 ```
 {